-Learnosity supports 3 different types of Item scoring: Per Question, Dichotomous, and Dependent (EBSR).
+Learnosity supports three different types of Item scoring: Per Question, Dichotomous, and Dependent (EBSR: Evidence-Based Selected Response).
 The scoring type you select determines how the Item will be scored in a user's session.

 This is the default scoring type.
 The score for the Item is calculated by adding the score from each Question on the Item.

-For the purposes of the following demos, a fully correct Question scores 10, a partially correct Question scores 5, and an incorrect Question scores 0.
+For the purposes of the following demos, a fully correct Question scores 10, a partially correct Question score 5, and an incorrect Question scores 0.

 Figure 1: Per Question Item scoring.

 Dichotomously scored Items have only two possible outcomes: fully correct or fully incorrect.
 If the user's score for every Question on the Item is fully correct, the score for the Item is calculated by adding the max scores from each Question.
 If any Question on the Item is not fully correct, the score is zero.